-All updated home AC units run on R410a, also known as Puron.
+All updated home AC units in Knoxville run on R410a, also known as Puron.
 But this refrigerant will consequently be discontinued.
-This is due to a continuous concentration on limiting chemicals known to affect the environment.
+This is due to a continuous concentration on limiting chemicals known to negatively affect the environment.

 To understand the “why” behind cooling regulation, it’s helpful to put it into perspective.
 Two-thirds of the 128.5 million houses in the United States have cooling systems, according to the U.S. Department of Energy.